 For nearly 175 years, BWH has provided women with innovative health care, advancing medical technology and techniques such as robotic myomectomy procedures and in vitro fertilization treatment.
-Ranked consistently by US News & World Report as one of the leading women's health providers in the country, BWH is a world leader in robotic reproductive surgery.
+Ranked consistently by US News & World Report as one of the leading gynecology providers in the country, BWH is a world leader in robotic reproductive surgery.
 The Center for Infertility and Reproductive Surgery at BWH has pioneered state-of-the-art robotics to improve surgery outcomes and preserve fertility

 Therefore, patients interested in robotic myomectomy will find one of the world's leading providers of robotic surgery at Brigham and Women's Hospital (BWH) in Boston.
 A myomectomy is a conservative gynecological surgery to remove one or more fibroid tumors from the uterus.
 Even though uterine fibroids are most often benign (non-cancerous) tumors, they can cause significant medical problems, such as abnormal uterine bleeding, abdominal pain and urinary incontinence as well as infertility, pregnancy loss and other reproductive complications.

 The decision of whether uterine fibroids should be removed to improve a woman's ability to have a baby is always a very delicate one, which should involve high-specialty counseling by an infertility or a maternal-fetal medicine expert.
 In other cases (abnormal bleeding, pain and incontinence) the decision is more straightforward and myomectomy becomes an excellent alternative to more complex and involved surgical options such as a hysterectomy.